reverbdotcom/reverb-magento-2/README.md

 1. When you Save any Product in Magento, it will automaticaly sync to Reverb.
 Make sure you set "Sync to Reverb" to "Yes" on the bottom of the product page, and enable the Reverb Module in your global settings (see Part 3 of installation).

 2. Bulk Sync.
-Under the Reverb menu item, click the button "bulk sync listings".
-This button is temporary as the listing process is dictated by cron and triggered on a schedule, this is only a workaround until we are sure all bugs are worked out.
+Under the Reverb menu item, navigate to the Listings page.
+On the top right of this page, click the button "Sync All Products".
 Please note that very large catalogs (thousands of skus) may take an hour or more to fully sync.
-Please refresh the page to see the sync report.
+Please refresh the page to see the sync report, which will populate once the process is complete.

+After you have synced your products, go to the Image Sync page.
+Click "Sync All Images" to intiate the image sync process.
+Refresh the page to see the sync report.

 ## Usage - Order Sync